xitrum-framework/xitrum/doc/sphinx/controller_action_view.rst

   - import quickstart.controller.MyController

-  a(href={currentRoute.url}) Path to current action p= helper.asInstanceOf[MyController].hello("World")
+  a(href={currentRoute.url}) Path to current action p= currentController.asInstanceOf[MyController].hello("World")

 In views you can use all methods of the class `xitrum.Controller <https://github.com/ngocdaothanh/xitrum/blob/master/src/main/scala/xitrum/Controller.scala>`_.
-If you want to have exactly instance of the current action, cast ``helper`` to the action you wish.
+If you want to have exactly instance of the current controller, cast ``currentController`` to the controller you wish.

 The default Scalate template type is `Jade <http://scalate.fusesource.org/documentation/jade.html>`_.
 You can also use `Mustache <http://scalate.fusesource.org/documentation/mustache.html>`_,